-Note: Please sign exactly as your name or names appear on this Proxy.
+Please sign exactly as your name or names appear on this Proxy.
 When shares are held jointly, each holder should sign.
 When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
 If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.

-AMEDICA CORPORATION

-Proxy for Annual Meeting of Stockholders on May 21, 2015

-Solicited on Behalf of the Board of Directors
+AMEDICA CORPORATION Proxy for Annual Meeting of Stockholders on May 21, 2015 Solicited on Behalf of the Board of Directors

-The undersigned hereby appoints B. Sonny Bal, David W. Truetzel, Ty Lombardi and Kevin Ontiveros, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of Amedica Corporation, to be held May 21, 2015 at 1885 W 2100 South, Salt Lake City, UT 84119, and at any adjournments or postponements thereof, as follows:
+The undersigned hereby appoints B. Sonny Bal, David W. Truetzel, Ty Lombardi and Kevin Ontiveros, and each of them, with full power of substitution and power to act alone, as proxies to vote, as indicated, all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of Amedica Corporation, to be held May 21, 2015 at 1885 W 2100 South, Salt Lake City, UT 84119, and at any adjournments or postponements thereof.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.